iommirocks/iommi/docs/architecture_overview.rst

     # y: 2

-This is really useful for the Table class as it means we can expose the full feature set of the underling Query and Form classes by just dispatching keyword arguments downstream.
-It also enables us to bundle commonly used features in what we call "shortcuts", which are pre packaged sets of defaults.
+This is really useful for the Table class as it means we can expose the full feature set of the underling `Query` and `Form` classes by just dispatching keyword arguments downstream.
+It also enables us to bundle commonly used features in what we call "shortcuts", which are pre-packaged sets of defaults.

 Execution phases
 ----------------

-Page parts have this life cycles:
+Page parts have this life cycle:

 1. Definition
 2. Construction
-3. Bind
+3. `Bind`_
 4. Traversal (e.g. render to html, respond to ajax, custom report creation)